akvo/knowledgebase/docs/rsr/faqs.md

 ![What is cumulative reporting and how do I enable it?](media/non_cumulative_indicator.png)

-**Please note:** For existing indicators, the **'cumulative'** flag cannot be modified if the indicator already has updates associated with it.
+**NOTE:** For existing indicators, the **'cumulative'** flag cannot be modified if the indicator already has updates associated with it.